Educational inequality in the United States: School discipline reform

-Other approaches related to reducing the discipline gap have focused on disciplinary practices themselves.
-On a broad level, it has been suggested that school discipline should be centered around empathetic accountability systems, rather than on largely punitive consequences.
-Supporters of this view emphasize that research has shown that perceptions of a school's disciplinary climate can have negative consequences, such as apathy towards rules and school in general.
-One method of implementing this shift is through the use of Positive Behavior Interventions and Supports (PBIS), which focuses on building relationships and proactively discussing rules and codes of conduct with students.
-Although this method has been extensively researched and promoted, critics have noted that it can be expensive to implement.
+Other approaches related to reducing the discipline gap focus on disciplinary practices themselves.
+It has been suggested that school discipline should center around empathetic accountability systems rather than punitive consequences.
+Research has shown that negative perceptions of a school's disciplinary climate can lead to apathy towards rules and school in general.
+One method of implementing this shift is through Positive Behavior Interventions and Supports (PBIS), which focuses on building relationships and proactively discussing rules and codes of conduct with students.
+However, critics note that it can be expensive to implement.
 Advocates for school discipline reform have also expressed interest in applying restorative justice practices to school disciplinary procedures.
-Restorative justice in schools utilizes conflict mediation to address disciplinary infractions in the hopes of building stronger relationships between the involved parties; however, researchers have indicated that the efficacy of restorative programs is still being determined.
-Additional approaches to reform have focused on mitigating some of the negative consequences of zero-tolerance policies.
-As some scholars have noted, zero-tolerance can often overlook the needs or lack of support that students may face, in addition to creating a restrictive learning environment.
-Specific efforts to reduce the impacts of zero-tolerance include expanding the options for disciplining students and moving away from the use of exclusionary policies, such as suspensions or expulsions.
-As with other proposals for reform, scholars have noted that additional research is needed to fully develop these efforts and close the discipline gap.
-Furthermore, community involvement has also been suggested to address discrepancies among disciplinary policies.
-Bringing families and school officials together has been identified as a potential way to improve advocacy for minority students, as criticism against policies that disproportionately affect certain groups can be more directly raised.
-This approach has had some anecdotal success, such as in some communities in California where community advocacy involving youth, school officials, and family members succeeded in addressing disciplinary problems related to suspensions.
+Restorative justice in schools uses conflict mediation to address disciplinary infractions and build stronger relationships between parties involved; however, the efficacy of restorative programs is still being determined.
+Additional approaches focus on mitigating the negative consequences of zero-tolerance policies by expanding disciplinary options and moving away from exclusionary policies such as suspensions or expulsions.
+Community involvement has also been suggested to address discrepancies in disciplinary policies by bringing families and school officials together to improve advocacy for minority students.
+This approach has had some success, such as in California communities where community advocacy involving youth, school officials, and family members successfully addressed disciplinary issues related to suspensions.